MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-azure-vm-manually.md

 > [!div class="checklist"]
 > - Create a custom virtual network and create the VMs within the network.
-> - Install the desired JDK and WLS on the VMs manually.
+> - Provision VMs with desired JDK and WLS installed.
 > - Configure a WLS domain and a WLS cluster using the Oracle Configuration Wizard.
-> - Configure a PostgreSQL datasource connection in the cluster.
-> - Configure JMS in the cluster.
-> - Deploy and run a domain-driven Java EE application in the cluster.
+> - Deploy and run a Java EE application in the cluster.
 > - Expose the application to the public internet via Azure Application Gateway.
 > - Validate the successful configuration.